Codium-ai/pr-agent/docs/docs/tools/improve.md

 !!! example "General options"

     - `num_code_suggestions`: number of code suggestions provided by the 'improve' tool.
-Default is 4.
+Default is 4 for CLI, 0 for auto tools.
     - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...".
     - `rank_suggestions`: if set to true, the tool will rank the suggestions, based on importance.
 Default is false.
     - `summarize`: if set to true, the tool will display the suggestions in a single comment.
+Default is true.
+    - `persistent_comment`: if set to true, the improve comment will be persistent, meaning that every new improve request will edit the previous one.
 Default is false.
     - `enable_help_text`: if set to true, the tool will display a help text in the comment.
 Default is true.

 !!! example "params for '/improve --extended' mode"

     - `auto_extended_mode`: enable extended mode automatically (no need for the `--extended` option).
 Default is true.
     - `num_code_suggestions_per_chunk`: number of code suggestions provided by the 'improve' tool, per chunk.
-Default is 8.
+Default is 5.
     - `rank_extended_suggestions`: if set to true, the tool will rank the suggestions, based on importance.
 Default is true.
     - `max_number_of_calls`: maximum number of chunks.
 Default is 5.
     - `final_clip_factor`: factor to remove suggestions with low confidence.
 Default is 0.9.